Airbnb Software Engineer Interview: The Full Process, Decoded

 Airbnb's system design round is domain-specific.
 You will almost certainly design something from the Airbnb product surface: a global booking availability system, a host-guest messaging platform, or a search and discovery service.
 Generic "design Twitter" prep doesn't transfer here.

-One thing that catches candidates: Airbnb treats trust and safety as a first-class system concern, not an afterthought.
-If you're designing a listings platform and you don't mention fraud detection, fake listing prevention, or review moderation, that's a gap.
-Weave it in naturally rather than bolting it on at the end when you realize you forgot.
+One catch: Airbnb treats trust and safety as a first-class system concern.
+If you design a listings platform without mentioning fraud detection, fake-listing prevention, or review moderation, that's a gap.
+Weave it in, don't bolt it on.

 The Core Values Round: This One Has Veto Power